Shannon Keeler Piano/Middle C Songbook: A Beginner's Song Collection for Kids

 • 20 Lessons

 This beginner-friendly course is the perfect next step for kids who have just started piano, or have completed the online "Beginning Piano for Kids" course.
-Inside, kids will learn 5 popular songs written in Middle C position through downloadable PDFs and recorded mini lessons, + a handy reference sheet.
-We'll reinforce notes and keep the momentum going by learning new things: 8th notes, staccatos and sharps!
+We will learn 6 popular songs written in Middle C position through downloadable PDFs and recorded mini lessons, + a handy reference sheet.

 Contents